melvyniandrag/JavaFall2019ClassRepo/Lectures/Week06_FileIO_Exceptions_TextEncodings/Readme.md

 In the last assignment/lecture we looked at how integers were laid out in binary in Java.
 Do you remember?

-What are all the primitive "whole number types" in Java?

-[Vote Jeopardy style]

-Let's take a vote.
-Are Java integers signer or unsigned?

-[Vote, Jeopardy style]

-And you remember that the first byte was always the sign bit?

-And can you remember if Java integers are Big Endian or Little Endian?

-[Vote, Jeopardy style]

 Good.
 Since we've got that covered: in today's class we aren't talking about integers, we are talking about text.
 You'll note that Programming languages have numeric types like `int`, `byte`, `long`, `short`.
 They also have text types like `String` and `char`.
 I'm sort of done talking about how whole numbers are done in Java.
 Today we are talking about text.
 If there is time, we'll talk another day about how floating point numbers ( fractions, decimals ) are stored on computers.
 That is quite different from how strings and ints are stored.

 But the subject of today is text.